davisjam/davisjam.github.io/_pages/home.md

 ## 2023

 - Paper on discovering cybersecurity vulnerabilities in embedded network stacks: ASE 2023.
 Congrats to Paschal and the team!
+- Paper on the role of policy-process-product theory in empirical software engineering: ESEC/FSE-IVR 2023.
+Congrats to Kelechi and the team!
 - Invited to speak at the ONNX Community Day event hosted by NVIDIA.
 Joint talk by me and Purvish Jajal.
 - Serving on the SCAM 2023 PC, Engineering track
 - Paper on software engineering for machine learning: JVA 2023.
 Congrats to the whole team.